 One day in our orthodontist’s office, we were saying a not-so-silent prayer that Biddie’s $400 retainer could be replaced for the low, low cost of the Happy Meal it followed into the trash.
-My neighbor Elsa and her daughter, who we hadn’t seen much lately, were there too.
+My neighbor Lisa and her daughter, who we hadn’t seen much lately, were there too.
 Apparently, orthodontia unites us all.

 We caught up on the headlines of each other’s lives, and I casually mentioned that Ace was running spring track.

 “Do you drive him every day?
 Dylon ran cross-country in the fall, but my schedule changed, and I can’t give him rides home from practice.
 Could he catch a ride with you?”